bhsd-harry/monaco-wiki/README.md

 ### Table

-1. Interaction between table cells and `<nowiki>` is incorrectly highlighted ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Cases%20where%20%22!!%22%20needs%20nowiki%20protection)).
+1. Interaction between table cells and `<nowiki>` is highlighted incorrectly ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Cases%20where%20%22!!%22%20needs%20nowiki%20protection)).
 1. Complex table attributes are not supported ([Example](https://bhsd-harry.github.io/monaco-wiki/tests.html#Table%20cell%20with%20attribute%20before%20expanded%20attribute)).

 ### Link

 1. Internal links nested in external links are not supported ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Nested%20wikilink%20syntax%20in%20wikilink%20syntax%20that%20parses%20as%20wikilink%20in%20extlink)).
-1. 3 consecutive brackets should be invalid (Examples [1](https://bhsd-harry.github.io/monaco-wiki/tests.html#Link%20with%203%20brackets), [2](https://bhsd-harry.github.io/monaco-wiki/tests.html#Piped%20link%20with%203%20brackets)).
 1. Nested double brackets are highlighted incorrectly ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Wikilink%20in%20wikilink)).
 1. Multiline link targets should be invalid ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Wikilinks%20with%20embedded%20newlines%20are%20not%20broken)).
 1. Double URI encoding should not appear in link targets ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Link%20containing%20%25%20as%20a%20double%20hex%20sequence%20interpreted%20to%20hex%20sequence)).
 1. Double HTML escaping should not appear in link targets ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Link%20containing%20an%20ampersand)).
-1. A bracket pair inside link text is incorrectly highlighted ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Piped%20link%20with%20extlink-like%20text)).
+1. A bracket pair inside link text is highlighted incorrectly ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Piped%20link%20with%20extlink-like%20text)).
+1. Link targets with templates may be highlighted incorrectly ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#Templates%3A%20Links%3A%203.%20Generation%20of%20part%20of%20a%20link%20href)).

 ### External link

 1. Free external links are not supported.
 1. External links are not XML tags ([Example](https://bhsd-harry.github.io/monaco-wiki/tests.html#Pseudo-tag%20with%20URL%20'name'%20renders%20as%20url%20link)).
+1. External links cannot be nested in links ([Example](http://bhsd-harry.github.io/monaco-wiki/tests.html#T4095%3A%20link%20with%20pipe%20and%20three%20closing%20brackets%2C%20version%202)).

 ### Block element

 1. Preformatted text with a leading space is not supported.
-1. Comments at the start of a line break the highlighting ([Example](https://bhsd-harry.github.io/monaco-wiki/tests.html#1.%20Lists%20with%20start-of-line-transparent%20tokens%20before%20bullets%3A%20Comments)).
+1. Comments at the SOL break the highlighting ([Example](https://bhsd-harry.github.io/monaco-wiki/tests.html#1.%20Lists%20with%20start-of-line-transparent%20tokens%20before%20bullets%3A%20Comments)).